Mukhammadr1zo/Mukhammadr1zo/readme.md

 <div>
 <h2 align="center">🧮 About this Account</h2>
  <p align="center">
-  I’m a junior front-end developer looking for a new role in an exciting company.
+  I’m a front-end developer looking for a new role in an exciting company.
 I focus on writing accessible HTML, using modern CSS practices and writing clean JavaScript.
 When writing JavaScript code, I mostly use React, but I can adapt to whatever tools are required.
 I’m based in Tashkent, Uzbekistan, but I’m happy working remotely and have experience in remote